-Unlike many churches in Italy, there is a €4 entry fee to go inside, but this its included with some of the many ticket bundles that are available.
+Unlike many churches in Italy, there is a €4 entry fee to go inside, but this is included with some of the many ticket bundles that are available.
 Note that modest dress is required to enter.

-Search the streets for the seventeen animals of the Contrade
+Search the Streets for the Seventeen Animals of the Contrade

-Walk the city walls
+Walk the City Walls

 It is possible to walk all the way around the city following the ancient city walls.
 If you have a few hours, then walk the whole loop, but if you don’t have the time, walk a section.
 It is also possible to get up on top of the walls for a scenic view at Fortezza Medicea

-Football lovers can watch Siena play
+Football Lovers can Watch Siena Play